IchBinLeoon/anisearch-discord-bot/README.md

 ## 3. Run

-1. Change the working directory.
+1. Change back to the parent directory.

     ```
     $ cd ..